Top 10 Tips for Maintaining Your Pet’s Healthy Skin

 5. Protect Against Parasites

-Parasites like fleas and ticks can cause significant skin problems.
-Use veterinarian-recommended flea and tick preventatives and regularly check your pet for signs of infestations.
-Prompt treatment is essential if you notice any signs of parasites.
+Parasites like fleas and ticks can cause significant skin problems, including itching, redness, and secondary infections.
+In severe cases, they can lead to flea allergy dermatitis.
+Use veterinarian-recommended flea and tick preventatives and regularly check your pet for signs of infestations, especially after spending time outdoors.

 6. Manage Allergies